 In June, I started a strategic audit of Productive Flourishing.
 After my SWOT analysis, I determined that our biggest weakness continued to be what it always was – our brand and marketing effectiveness.

-So I started working through what I thought our brand was, who we serve, and what you want from us.
+So I started working through what I thought our brand was, whom we serve, and what you want from us.
 That was Phase 1.

 Phase 2 of this process was selecting people who represented those we wanted to serve and support and interviewing them.
 The feedback from those interviews was at times reassuring, at times challenging, but altogether invaluable.
 I regret that we waited so long to do it.